 Doctors in the IVF clinics in Spain speak English – with multi-lingual coordinators in each department.
 Spain draws crowds of fertility patients from the UK, Germany, France, and Italy and beyond.

-Encompassed by high success rates, exceedingly trained and qualified physicians, and easily accessible locations make Spain a desirable treatment destination for residents throughout Spain, as well as around the globe.
+High success rates, exceedingly competent and qualified physicians, and easily accessible locations make Spain a desirable treatment destination for residents throughout Spain, as well as around the globe.

 The Egg Donor – Who is She?